giacomo-ciro/231212_daily-spin-bot/README.md

 This program automate the process of playing the Daily Spin.
 Once iniated, every day at 00:01 it will automatically login to yuor SNAI.com account, play the "Daily Spin" game and save a screenshot with the results and timestamp in the chosen folder.

 ## Setup
-1-Download "DailySpinBot.exe" and open it.
+1) Download "DailySpinBot.exe" and open it.
-2-Type in Username (it must be your Username, not the email) and Password for the SNAI.com account.
+2) Type in Username (it must be your Username, not the email) and Password for the SNAI.com account.
-Choose a folder where to save the results of the spins.
+3) Choose a folder where to save the results of the spins.
-Click "Initiate" to start the countdown.
-Click "Pause" to stop the countdown.
+4) Click "Initiate" to start the countdown and "Pause" to stop the countdown.
 Click "Spin Now" to immediately spin (this option does not save a screenshot with the results).

 For any problem, feel free to reach out.